 A critical element for a successful Client Advisory Council or Partner Advisory Board is expert facilitation.
 After months of planning, design, recruitment and preparation for the face-to-face advisory board meeting, poor meeting facilitation can put a damper on the meeting – or have it completely miss the mark.
-We have witnessed and heard about facilitation ineffectiveness from our customers, which is why many turn to Ignite for facilitation and attend our Facilitation Training.
+We have witnessed and heard about facilitation ineffectiveness from our customers, which is why many turn to Ignite for customer advisory board facilitation.

 What is the role of a facilitator?